wechaty/wechaty/README.md

     }
 ```

-And we can looking forward the official support from npmlog: https://github.com/npm/npmlog/pull/24
+And we can look forward the official support from npmlog: https://github.com/npm/npmlog/pull/24

 ## DEBUG